odoo/documentation/project/configuration/collaboration.rst

 .. image:: media/manage_collaborate03.png
     :align: center

-You get the Odoo Timesheet.
+You get the Twenty20 Timesheet.
 Click on Create and a line will appear with today's date and time.
 Your project name is automatically selected as the Analytic Account.
 No task is set, you can choose to add a specific task for it, or not.